TPE Hospice Audits: 7 Steps to Prevent Costly Medicare Paybacks

 Don’t wait for a TPE letter to discover gaps.
 Build a routine of internal chart reviews:

-- Review active cases for ongoing eligibility and timely updates to the plan of care.
+- Review active cases for ongoing eligibility

 3. Educate and Re-Educate Staff